- Francesca Bartha, Sr. Manager, HR Systems Solutions, KPMG

 Guided Implementation #2 - Design the future state

 Call #1 - Identify process owners, guiding principles, and metrics for future processes.

 Call #2 - Understand solution alternatives and the implications of each.

 Guided Implementation #3 - Create the roadmap and finalize the deliverable

 Call #1 - Prioritize roadmap initiatives.
 Identify dependencies and assign ownership.

-Call #2 - Tips and tricks for presenting the final deliverable to stakeholders.
+Call #2 - Learn tips and tricks for presenting the final deliverable to stakeholders.